dancaldera/codelens/README.md

 - Subsequent screenshots use previous analysis as context for incremental updates

 **AI Analysis:**
-- GPT-4o vision model processes screenshots with extended timeouts (60s)
+- Multi-provider support: OpenAI GPT-4o and OpenRouter with extended timeouts (60s)
+- Provider switching with `Cmd+P` and model switching with `Cmd+M`
 - Auto-triggers analysis after capturing 2 screenshots
 - Uses previous analysis as context for new screenshots (contextual analysis)
 - Extracts code with language detection and problem solving
 - Provides complexity analysis (time/space) and best practices
 - Structured output with markdown formatting and syntax highlighting
+- Smart API key detection with provider status display

 **Development Stack:**
 - TypeScript with strict mode and ES2020 target